S. Kent Butler

 Learning Objectives:

-1. Analyze Power and Privilege: Participants will explore and gain a meaningful understanding of the influences of power and privilege on society
+- Analyze Power and Privilege: Explore and gain a meaningful understanding of the influences of power and privilege on society.

-2. Implement Best Practices: Participants will learn to develop and integrate best practices for removing culturally biased barriers that impact the communities we serve
+- Implement Best Practices: Develop and integrate best practices for removing culturally biased barriers that impact the communities we serve.

-3. Adopt Antiracist Resources: Participants will learn how their values, attitudes, and actions affect the communities they serve and will adopt and utilize effective antiracist resources to support their social justice advocacy
+- Adopt Antiracist Resources: Learn how your values, attitudes and actions affect the communities you serve and adopt and utilize effective antiracist resources to support your social justice advocacy.

-“Difficult Dialogues” will afford participants the tools necessary to create safe and brave spaces to engage in meaningful and courageous conversations on topics related to equity, inclusion, and diversity, a critical skillset for today’s global environment.
-“Difficult Dialogues” empowers attendees to learn strategies that will help them facilitate courageous conversations, including how to create safe and brave spaces for students or co-workers engaging in these powerful discussions.
-Working from a pedagogy that embraces all worldviews and allows participants to visualize and empathize with those who have historically been dehumanized by institutional barriers and prejudices that impinge upon their lives.
-An open and honest guided discussion will provide attendees with an opportunity to share and process through their own personal narratives in relation to ethnicity and culture.
+Get equipped with the tools you’ll need from Dr. S. Kent Butler to create safe and brave spaces where meaningful and courageous conversations on topics related to equity, inclusion and diversity can thrive—an essential skill for today’s global environment.
+“Difficult Dialogues” empowers you to learn strategies that will facilitate courageous conversations, ensuring safe and brave spaces for students, co-workers or peers to engage in these powerful discussions.
+Through an open and honest guided discussion, Dr. Butler provides you with an opportunity to share and process your own personal narratives in relation to ethnicity and culture.

 Learning Objectives: